We lay on the bed there

 So how are you feeling?

-I don't think you can be dealing
+I don't think you could be dealing

 With the situation very well